saferpay/sndbx/texts/fraugster.md

 </table>

 ### Example
 Here you can see an example <a href="">Payment Page Initialize</a> request.
-Note, that the containers and parameters are, of course, consistent throughout the whole API:
+Note that the containers and parameters are, of course, consistent throughout the whole API:

 ```json
 {